-Learn more about the legislation regarding licence-free vehicles and find the answers to all of your questions.
+Learn more about the legislation regarding licence-free vehicles and find the answers to all your questions.

-The licence-free vehicle is likened to a moped.
-It is a light quadricycle, also called a buggy or a AM-licence car.
+A licence-free vehicle is similar to a moped.
+It is also known as a quadricycle or a licence-free car.

 It has the following technical characteristics:

-Since 1st January 2017, the operating weight when empty is restricted to 425 kg
+Since 1st January 2017, the weight when empty is restricted to 425 kg

 To be able to drive a licence-free car in France, you must:

-The AM-licence vehicle is a permanent or temporary solution for people who do not have the full driving licence but still wish to be mobile:
+The AM-licence vehicle is a permanent or temporary solution for people who do not have a full driving licence but still wish to be mobile:

 People who have had their licence removed or suspended.
-If they have not been banned from driving a motor vehicle by a judge, they can drive a light quadricycle under the same conditions as those mentioned in the previous paragraph.
+If they have not been banned from driving a motor vehicle by a judge, they can drive a light quadricycle under the same conditions as those mentioned above.

-People who have never possesed the B licence
+People who have never held a full driving licence

 For all of these people, the AM-licence vehicle range can be purchased or rented.